Dr. Tom Colletti

 Conclusions: After centuries of skepticism, the United States military allowed the tourniquet to prove its ability to effectively control extremity hemorrhage on the battlefields of Iraq and Afghanistan.
 Tourniquets were so successful on the battlefield that the American College of Surgeons took notice and recommended tourniquet use in civilian mass casualty events.
 President Barrack Obama would start the Stop the Bleed program to promote the use of tourniquets by providing training and bleeding control kits in public areas.
 In less than 20 years, the tourniquet has gone from a frowned upon treatment of last resort to an integral part of military medicine and civilian mass casualty events.

 Brooks M. A Brief History of The Tourniquet: From antiquity to modern America.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.